satoutahhaithem/exo_for_jetson_with_torch/README.md

 1. Check the debug log file for device detection information
 2. Verify that the Jetson device is being correctly identified
 3. Ensure that the FLOPS values are being correctly retrieved from the CHIP_FLOPS dictionary

+#### Performance Issues

+If you experience performance issues:

+1. Make sure you're using the latest version of the code
+2. Check the debug log file for any warnings or errors
+3. Try setting the `DEBUG` environment variable to 0 to disable debug logging
+4. If using a specific Jetson model (Nano, NX, etc.), ensure it's being correctly identified in the logs

 #### Module Not Found Errors